corespring/corespring-api/project/README.md

 * test-helpers - any shared helper libraries for any testing that needs to be done

-## Testing
+## Seeding

 Note: The seeding of the app is now part of the sbt build - It won't happen as part of the app start up.
 To seed before you test run:

+    > seed-test
+    > test

+Other commands available are seed-dev and seed-prod.
 Note: Make sure that the app is using the same db as the MongoSeeder.
 At the moment MongoSeeder uses "api"

-    > seed-test
+### Seeding a remote db
+By default you cannot seed a db other than localhost and 127.0.0.1.
+Add -Dallow.remote.seeding=true to override this.

-    > test
+    > play -Dallow.remote.seeding=true seed-prod

 ## Using the sbt command line
 * `project corespring-public` - set 'corespring-public' as the current build target this allows you to compile/test only this project